IBM/zopeneditor-about/README.md

 - Using common language server operations such as code completion, references, definition, rename
 - Starting a user build
 - Responding to the feedback dialog
-- Using IBM watsonx Code Assistant for Z operations
 - Activating trial or full unlock licenses

 Such events are logged with the following information: